A

 Debt Ratio (i.e. Debt to Assets): 30/90 = .33

 Both these numbers are expressing the same situation, and both can be called leverage.
-One person might say “We’re leveraged 50%”, while another could say “We’re leveraged 33%.”
+The first person might say, “We’re leveraged 50%”; the second person could say, “We’re leveraged 33%."

 Liabilities